syncfusion/ej-global/README.md

 many text messages and labels that will be used to render their parts.
 These options aren't available in the global context for easy overriding.
 These options can be passed on a per-widget manner to change the texts used for that specific widget.
-This soon becomes cumbersome as every and each widget will require a whole set of textual options to show them in a specific language as shown below:
+Each widget will require a whole set of textual options in a specific language as shown below:

     toolboxTooltipTexts: {
         addTool: "إضافة",